notfixingit3/wireguard_pihole/README.md

 ## Changelog
+* 5/8/25 Finished adding support for 24.04 after fully testing Cloudflared 24.04 release.
+Also upped wireguard-ui to 0.6.2
 * 11/22/24 Started testing Ubuntu 24.04, inline upgrade seems to work
 * 10/19/23 Added Support For AlmaLinux, changing DoH Servers, and FireBog Extended block list
 * 10/19/23 Added Support For Fedora Server 38 and CentOS Stream 9 with SELinux Enabled